Currently reading: The best-selling cars in the UK: Ford Puma still tops the charts

 The sales figures for the evergreen Vauxhall Corsa have been a bit up and down of late.
 It was the best-seller of 2021 but failed to place in the top 10 for 2024.
 So Vauxhall will be happy to have it performing well again.

-A 2024 facelift and keen finance offers have given the supermini a real shot in the arm, and it's deserving of its place on the podium.
+A 2024 facelift and keen finance offers have given the supermini a real shot in the arm, and it's deserving of what could end up being a podium finish.

 Today, the Corsa offers great value for money, with strong, economical powertrains and a pretty impressive roster of digital tech.